niri4/python-fast-api-post-management/README.md

 1. Fork/Clone

-2. Create .env file and set data mention in .sample.env file:
+2. Create .env file and copy and set data mention in .sample.env file:

 3. Create and activate a virtual environment: